zhaoyujieseberena/Carbon/README.md

 ## Contribute

 We welcome contributions to [this repository](https://github.com/zhaoyujieseberena/Carbon).

-To add new papers to this list, please update csv files :`./res/metrics.csv` ,`./res/tools.csv`,`./res/datasets.csv`,`./res/papers.csv`.
-Our bots will update the paper list in `README.md` automatically.
-The citations of newly added papers will be updated within one day.
+**To Add New Content:**

+1. Please update the following CSV files: `./res/metrics.csv`, `./res/tools.csv`, `./res/datasets.csv`, `./res/papers.csv`.
+2. Run `src/json2md.py` to automatically update the Markdown files.
+3. If you need to update citations, please run `src/update_citation.py`.

+Then you can just .